Lawsuits involving TikTok: Mental health of minors

 In May 2024, the Nebraska Attorney General filed a lawsuit against TikTok for allegedly harming minors' mental health through an algorithm designed to cultivate compulsive behavior.

 In June 2024, the New Hampshire Attorney General filed a lawsuit against TikTok, alleging "false assurances of safety, while profiting from the vulnerabilities of its youngest users" in violation of the state's consumer protection laws.
 In July 2025, New Hampshire Superior Court Judge John Kissinger Jr. denied TikTok's motion to dismiss and stated that New Hampshire's allegations were valid and specific enough to proceed.

 In the October 2024 lawsuits filed by Attorneys General of thirteen states and the District of Columbia, the states also claimed that the TikTok app is intentionally designed to be addictive for children and harms their mental health.

 In January 2025, a group of French families sued TikTok France for allegedly failing to protect children from content promoting suicide methods.
 In February 2025, a group of British families sued TikTok in the U.S. for the alleged wrongful deaths of their children.

+In September 2026, TikTok settled Alabama's lawsuit, and agreed to pay Alabama at least $100 million and implement additional platform safeguards for teenage users such as daily usage limits as well as more robust parental control and stronger age verification.